Five simple reasons you might have maggots in your carpet.

 How maggots get in carpets.

-Maggots don’t breed in the carpet, but they may turn into flies which then lay more eggs on the food source that turn into larvae and maggots to start the whole cycle again.
+Maggots don’t breed in the carpet, but they may turn into flies, which then lay more eggs on the food source, turning into larvae and maggots to start the whole cycle again.

 This post contains affiliate links, and The Organizer UK may earn commissions for purchases made through the links in this post.
 For more details, see here.
 Thank you so much for your support!